robdodson/robdodson.me/src/posts/joining-voltus.md

 title: Joining Voltus to work on climate!
 date: 2022-07-10
 description: I'm joining the team at Voltus to help make the grid smarter and more resilient.
+socialImage: /images/earth-from-space.jpg
+socialImageAlt: A nightime photo of Earth taken from space.
+It shows the lights of the electrical grid across a network of cities.
 tags:
   - climate
   - voltus